Who Killed The Junior Developer? - Slashdot

 You gain references too and fill the hole on the resume.
 Most companies only hire temp to hire these days

+Or it's an ad for a position that is already filled: by someone in the process of applying for a green card.

-Offshoring and SaaS (Score:3)
+Offshoring and SaaS (Score:5, Interesting)

 The company I work for is _finally_ starting to take back work from offshore companies after realizing they were being left with an unmaintainable mess...and this took almost 10 years.
 Lots more companies are still addicted to cheap coders.
 That's where all the onshore junior developer jobs went when it comes to custom applications and software.